Skip to main content

 Effective Instructional Strategies for Exceptional Students

-Because exceptional students have a harder time adapting to new or difficult situations, teachers who work with them need to find innovative strategies that will help their students make progress.
+Because exceptional students have a harder time adapting to new or difficult situations, teachers who work with them need to find innovative strategies that will help their students’ progress.
+Here are a few teacher-tested strategies:

 • Pre-teach and use vocabulary students will need for upcoming content-area lessons.